-Students may declare a major at any time and must do so by the time they have earned 60 hours.
+Beginning in the fall semester, 2014, first-time full-time freshmen will be required to declare a major after completing three regular, full-time semesters at UVa-Wise, excluding Summer College.
+All other UVa-Wise students may declare a major at any time and must do so by the time they have earned 60 hours.
 Once a major is declared, the advising function shifts to the academic department housing the major program of study.
 Departmental faculty, specialists in their academic disciplines, work with students at this stage to ensure the selection of courses appropriate to the student's goals and interests as well as the departmental requirements for graduation.
 Students may declare a major by making an appointment with the Chair of the Department for their desired major.
 Once declared, students have access to their degree audits via the student portal at my.uvawise.edu.